 He drifted back from his musings as Simon, yet again, wandered into his room.
 Unexpectedly, his brother went to the door that led out to the landing, closing it softly.

 What the heck did he want?
-Guessing he wouldn't say until he was ready, Luke just waited.
+Guessing he wouldn't say until he was ready, Luke didn't have to wait long.

-Luke shook his head, in exasperation.
-“Forget it – just tell me what you want!”
+He shook his head, in exasperation.
+“Forget it – for goodness sake, just tell me what you want!”

 "Oh, come on.
 ENOUGH already!"